core-wg/senml-versions/draft-ietf-core-senml-versions.md

 # Introduction {#intro}

-The Sensor Measurement Lists (SenML) specification {{RFC8428}} provides a version number that is initially set to 10, without further specification on the way to make use of different version numbers.
+The Sensor Measurement Lists (SenML) specification {{-senml}} provides a version number that is initially set to 10, without further specification on the way to make use of different version numbers.

-The traditional idea of using a version number for evolving an interchange format presupposes a linear progression of that format.
+The traditional idea of using a version number to indicate the evolution of an interchange format generally assumes an incremental progression of the version number as the format accretes additional features over time.
-A more likely form of evolution of SenML is the addition of independently selectable _features_ that can be added to the base version (version 10) in a fashion that these are mostly independent of each other.
-A recipient of a SenML pack can check the features it implements against those required by the pack, processing the pack only if all required features are provided in the implementation.
+However in the case of SenML it is expected that the likely evolution will be for independently selectable capability _features_ to be added to the basic specification that is indicated by version number 10.
+To support this model, this document repurposes the single version number accompanying a pack of SenML records so that it is interpreted as a bitmap that indicates the set of features a recipient would need to have implemented to be able to process the pack.

-This short document specifies the use of SenML Features and maps them to SenML version number space, updating {{RFC8428}}.
+This short document specifies the use of SenML Features and maps them to SenML version number space, updating {{-senml}}.

 ## Terminology